NeurodataWithoutBorders/pynwb/docs/source/export.rst

            export_io.export(src_io=read_io, nwbfile=nwbfile, write_args={'link_data': False})  # copy linked datasets
            # the written file will contain no links to external datasets

-You can also use the [h5copy](https://support.hdfgroup.org/HDF5/doc/RM/Tools.html#Tools-Copy) command line tool from the HDF5 Group.
-See also this [h5copy tutorial](https://support.hdfgroup.org/HDF5/Tutor/cmdtooledit.html#copy).
+You can also the `h5copy <https://support.hdfgroup.org/HDF5/doc/RM/Tools.html#Tools-Copy>`_ command line tool \
+from the HDF5 Group.
+See also this `h5copy tutorial <https://support.hdfgroup.org/HDF5/Tutor/cmdtooledit.html#copy>`_.

-How do I write a newly instantiated `NWBFile` to two different file paths?
+How do I write a newly instantiated ``NWBFile`` to two different file paths?
 -----------------------------------------------------------------------------------------------------------------------
-PyNWB does not allow you to write an `NWBFile` that was not read from a file to two different files.
-For example, if you instantiate `NWBFile` A and write it to file 1 and then try to write it to file 2, an error will be raised.
-However, you can first write the `NWBFile` to file 1, read the `NWBFile` from file 1, and then export it to file 2.
+PyNWB does not support writing an ``NWBFile`` that was not read from a file to two different files.
+For example, if you instantiate ``NWBFile`` A and write it to file path 1, you cannot also write it to file path 2.
+However, you can first write the ``NWBFile`` to file path 1, read the ``NWBFile`` from file path 1, and then export it to file path 2.

 .. code-block:: python